 HRBS highlighted the need for a modernized, 3D-enabled hydrography program to support emergent user and stakeholder applications and provide additional benefits.
 To help define a modernized program, three scenarios created from HRBS were considered.

 Scenario 1 (status quo) retains the current hydrography data with minimal incremental improvements.
-While USGS would make general progress to update the NHD using current technologies, continued local maintenance programs with varied funding and priorities would continue to decrease national consistency of the datasets over time.
+While USGS would make general progress to update the NHD using current technologies, continued local maintenance programs with a variety of funding sources and priorities would continue to decrease national consistency of the datasets over time.

-Scenario 2 strives to replace all existing hydrography over a nine-year period with data derived from 1 meter DEMs created from Quality Level* 2 (QL2) or better 3DEP lidar data, as well as improvements supported by HRBS such as improved accuracy, accounting for more of the hydrologic cycle, and more effective maintenance of data.
+Scenario 2 replaces all existing hydrography over a nine-year period with data derived from 3DEP-quality lidar data, or IfSAR in Alaska, as well as improvements supported by the HRBS, such as improved accuracy, accounting for more components of the hydrologic cycle, and more effective maintenance of data.

-Scenario 3 is similar to Scenario 2, except the source data would be 0.5 meter DEMs created from Quality Level 1 (QL1) or better 3DEP lidar data.
+Scenario 3 is similar to Scenario 2, except the source data would be 0.5-meter DEMs created from Quality Level 1 (QL1) or better 3DEP lidar data.
+For a description of Topographic Data Quality Levels, please see https://www.usgs.gov/3d-elevation-program/topographic-data-quality-levels-qls.
 QL1 data are not readily available across the country, making this scenario currently difficult to achieve, but may be a viable program in the future.

 BUILDING THE PROGRAM